-- Total strategy capacity is set at USD 3 billion. - In order that country-level decisions can be enacted without friction at the stock level, we need a sufficiently liquid portfolio.
-The strategy has a smaller capacity than most other Emerging Market funds, and also a large-cap bias, as a result.
+- · Total strategy capacity is set at USD 3 billion. - In order that country-level decisions can be enacted without friction at the stock level, we need a sufficiently liquid portfolio.
+The strategy has a smaller capacity than most other Emerging Market funds, and also a large-cap bias, as a result. - This limit is informed by the manager having run far larger amounts of FUM in this strategy at previous asset management firms.